 Which of these questions would be the most useful to ask?

-We already know that none of the suspects are grey and that all the suspects are shapes.
+We already know that none of the suspects are green and that all the suspects are shapes.
 That’s why the shape and color questions are not worth asking.

 We don’t know the answer to the question "Does the criminal have a yellow hat?", but it's very likely that the answer is "no." So, that question isn't very valuable either.